I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/hooks/use-mcp-app.ts

-One thing to note is that handlers must be registered within the onAppCreated callback.
-Since useApp sets up handlers before the internal connect(), we don't miss any events immediately after connection.
+One important note is that handlers must be registered within the onAppCreated callback.
+This is because useApp sets up handlers before connect() internally, ensuring no events are missed right after connection.

-One issue I encountered during development was mounting the Monaco Editor with default code before MCP data arrives.
-Once mounted, Monaco Editor doesn't update its display even when props change.
+One issue I encountered during development was mounting the Monaco Editor with default code before MCP data arrived.
+Once mounted, the Monaco Editor doesn't update its display even when props change.

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/page.tsx#L14-L53

-To address this, I made it so that when connected && !data (connected but data hasn't arrived), the widget isn't mounted, and PlaygroundWidget is only rendered after the data arrives.
+To address this, I decided not to mount the widget during connected && !data (connected but no data yet), and only render the PlaygroundWidget after the data arrives.

 Let's look at what happens when the ▶ Run button is pressed.